 If you are a non-registered shareholder, you should contact your intermediary to find out whether it is possible to change your voting instructions and what procedure to follow.
-Intermediaries may set deadlines for the receipt of revocation notices that are further in advance of the Meeting than those set out above and, accordingly, any such revocation should be completed well in advance of the deadline prescribed in the form of proxy or voting instruction form to ensure it is given effect at the Meeting.
+Intermediaries may set deadlines for the receipt of revocation notices that are further in advance of the Meeting than those set out above and, accordingly, any such revocation should be completed well in advance of the deadline prescribed in the proxy form or voting instruction form to ensure it is given effect at the Meeting.

-In addition, if you have followed the process for registered shareholders or non-registered shareholders, as applicable, for attending and voting virtually at the Meeting, voting at the Meeting will revoke any previous proxy.
+In addition, if you have followed the process for registered shareholders or non-registered shareholders, as applicable, for attending and voting virtually at the Meeting, voting at the Meeting will revoke any previously submitted proxy or voting instruction.